GAM-team/GAM/wiki/Users-Drive-Permissions.md

     * ACLs with role reader or commenter will be removed from existing protected ranges
     * ACLs with role writer or higher will be added to existing protected ranges

+`
+`enforceexpansiveaccess` defaults to the value of `gam.cfg/enforce_expansive_access` that controls the ability to update inherited ACLs.
+* False - Inherited ACLs can be updated
+* True = Inherited ACLs can not be updated

 By default, the file ID is displayed in the output; to see the file name, use the `showtitles` option; this requires an additional API call per file.